fabienp38/wttj_test/exercise2/README.md

 ### Expected tests:
 **UI Test  (Application Web) :**
  - With the candidate information screen move a candidate to another job stage
-  - Check that the candidate is moved in a right job stage
+  - Check that the candidate is moved in the expected job stage
  - With the multiple action move a candidate to another job stage
-  - Check that all the candidatare moved in a right job stage
+  - Check that all the candidatare moved in the expected job stage

 **Public API Test:**
 - With the right permission, execute http request to move a candidate to another job stage
-	 -  Check that the candidate is moved in a right job stage
+	 -  Check that the candidate is moved in the expected job stage
    -  check the mandatory query parameter
  - With restricted permission, you are not allowed to move a candidate to another job stage